rbrunt/paprika-ha/README.md

 ## Features

+### Meal Plans

-Currently the integration just exposes 4 calendars: one for each meal type, which allows you to see what meals have been planned in the App for a given day.
+The integration exposes 4 Calendar Entities to show upcoming and past meals.
+One for each of the 4 meal types in the app.

+### Grocery Lists

+The integration exposes a grocery list as a 'todo list' in Home Assistant.
+For now this is read only, and items from all the lists you have in the app are combined.

 ## Installing